hzkincony/kc868-arduino-library/API_Reference_EN.md

 - **boolean writeSwitch(int idx, int value)**

   - Turn ON/OFF specified channel relay.
-The range of parameter 'idx' is 1-32, corresponding to 32 relays; the value of parameter value is 0 and 1, 0 is OFF, 1 is ON
+The range of parameter `idx` is 1-32, corresponding to 32 relays; the value of parameter value is 0 and 1, 0 is OFF, 1 is ON
   - The return value is of type `boolean`, `true` means the operation succeeded, `false` means the operation failed.
   - Code example: